 If you have been diagnosed with COVID-19 or are exhibiting symptoms, consider requesting an emergency mail-in ballot or using curbside voting.

 Tell us your voting story

 Have you run into hurdles or problems while trying to vote in Texas?
 We want your help in reporting on those challenges.
 Learn more.

 Emergency mail-in ballot: Emergency mail-in ballots can be requested in person on or after the third day before the election and until 5 p.m. on Election Day.
 To qualify, you must have a certified doctor’s note.
 Your ballot must be returned by 7 p.m. on Election Day to be counted.
 Contact your county elections office for more details about an emergency mail-in ballot due to sickness or disability.

 Curbside voting: You should contact your county elections office to determine if you’re eligible for curbside voting.
 When you head out to vote, be sure to call the office ahead of time to let them know you are coming.

 All Texans’ ballots will include the presidential race and statewide races, but the rest of the contests will be determined by where you live.
-See which districts are competitive based on the Tribune’s analysis of each district’s voting record in statewide elections.
+View our live Texas 2020 election results for updates as votes are counted.

 If you shared your address, we’ll show you the races in which you get to participate and help you find a sample ballot.
 You can also view our roundup of all the candidates here.